RichardGrave/ErowTV/README.md

 ## Also:
 This may not be the best code.
 It has been refactored a lot during the time that it exists (even before I put it on GitHub).
 Some API methods/classes of SpigotMC have become deprecated and replaced with new ones.
 I still have to update some of it in my code.
-So i didnt want to spend much time on restructuring the code.
-Just enough to keep it readable/understandable.
+I didnt want to spend much time on restructuring the code.
+Just enough to keep it readable/understandable/runnable.

 I try not to be to messy with my code.\
 I do use JavaDoc and comments.\